omkarjawaji/Amazon-Price-Drop-Automation/README.md

 # Amazon-Price-Drop-Automation

 ## Description:
-An automation which can notify a drop in price of an amazon product using Python with libraries like BeautifulSoup requests, email, SMTP, SSL, etc
+A Webapp running an automation script which can notify a drop in price via email, of an amazon product using Python with libraries like BeautifulSoup requests, email, SMTP, SSL, etc.

 ### Completed Modules:
 1. Script for fetching current and storing previous prices for comparision.